Oct 31

 Reg key:

 In regedit, right click, give Administrators permission to the key and all child nodes.
-Then change the Start
+Then change the Start DWORD that will appear underneath that to 4.

 Run that one past me one more time?

 I couldn’t believe that even Microsoft could be this recklessly stupid – but a quick search reveals that this is, infact, true.
-The blog of one person at Microsoft highlights the problem here… as “Deep 7″ said so well:
+The blog of one person at Microsoft highlights the problem here… as “Deep 7” said so well:

 What’s the big deal to put up a warning dialog everytime someone logs in.
 I thought that it was understood.
 Servers are designed to run non stop.
 YOU NEVER SHUTDOWN A SERVER WITHOUT GIVING AMPLE WARNING!!!!!!!

 If I buy, for my small business, the Small-Business edition of Windows, then this server OS will automatically shut itself down without warning if it hasn’t been installed as a Domain Controller?
-Which I might now even want or need?
+Which I might not even want or need?
 And if I want to fix this, I’ve got to alter the permissions on a core OS file so that no user has access to it?

 Microsoft, are you guys serious?